halfpintutopia/magic-forest-trail/README.md

 </details>

 ## Acknowledgements
-A big thank you goes to all the aweseome people who supported me during this process.
+A big thank you goes to all the incredible people who supported me during this process.
 Acknowledgements go to those who took the time to provide great insights and advice
 * Rahul Lakhanpal - for keeping me focussed.
 * Stefan Tschudi - for repeatedly testing my site on his computer and mobile.
 Being continually supportive and keeping me on track.
-* Hermina Oláh Vass - for providing beautiful illustrations, and allowing me the priviledge to use your images on my website.
+* Hermina Oláh Vass - for providing beautiful illustrations and allowing me the privilege to use your images on my website.

 <br>

-Also, a huge thank you for the support on Code Institute's Slack Channels, epecially Ger Tobin, who suggested using Leaflet and Szilvia Csernus, for reviewing my project and taking the time to give me constructive feedback, which I was able to report as bugs.
+Also, a huge thank you for the support on Code Institute's Slack Channels, especially Ger Tobin, who suggested using Leaflet and Szilvia Csernus, for reviewing my project and taking the time to give me constructive feedback, which I was able to report as bugs.